-We are aware that driving a diesel car across Africa is not the most environmentally friendly thing to do, but we believe the scientific benefits of our expedition outweigh these concerns, and that this expedition could not realistically be achieved any other way.
+Driving a diesel car across Africa is not the most environmentally friendly thing to do, but we believe that our proposed journey could not realistically be achieved without it.

-Nevertheless, we are constantly thinking about ways to offset the climate impact of our work.
-Whilst we will never win an argument based on our use of unsustainable fossil fuels, our main sponsors Jaguar Land Rover (JLR) use 100% renewable electricity to power their operations in the UK, indicating they, at least over the short term whilst vehicles are built with combustion engines, more sustainable options are used when they’re available.
+Nevertheless, we acknowledge that there is a negative impact to the climate and environment from our work.
+Whilst we will never win an argument based on our use of unsustainable fossil fuels, our main sponsors Jaguar Land Rover (JLR) use 100% renewable electricity to power their operations in the UK, indicating that – at least whilst vehicles are still built with combustion engines – more sustainable options are used when they’re available.

 JLR have also reduced their tailpipe emissions by a third in the last decade, and the specific vehicle we will be driving is Land Rover’s All New Discovery, which is now fitted with a particulate filter to further reduce emissions.

 Our flights from London to Namibia and back from Kenya are another source of carbon emissions.
-These economy flights will contribute 1.31 metric tons of CO2 emissions each.
-We have chosen to offset these by donating to schemes generating renewable energy in developing countries, which not only assist in reducing carbon emissions but also invest in local economies.
+These economy flights will contribute a total of just under 6 metric tonnes of CO2 emissions each.
+Our car emits roughly 200g/km, so over the course of 7,000km will produce a further 1.4 tonnes of CO2.
+We have offset 20 tonnes of CO2 by donating to schemes generating renewable energy in developing countries, which not only assist in reducing carbon emissions but also invest in local economies.

 We are shipping the car (much more environmentally friendly than flying it!) with support from the leading global logisitics company DB Schenker, who have already reduced CO2 emissions from ocean transport by 60% since 2013, by optimising vessel size, fuel, routes and aerodynamics and have ambitious plans to achieve further reductions by 2020.